tonyb486/law-scripts/README.md

 These are a few scripts that I have used in law practice to automate tasks that are tedious and error-prone to perform manually.
-They mostly relate to PDF files.
+They're short, quick hacks that I find effective with some manual checking and intervention.

 These scripts are released AS-IS with ABSOLUTELY NO WARRANTY under the MIT license.
 See the `LICENSE` file for details.
 Whenever I use them, I manually check the output to make sure it is sensible.